Can an egg damage car's clear coat?

 - Portland, Oregon

 Hi, Thomas.
-If it's a 10-year old, it's just misguided play.
-If it's a teenager, his parents should probably make him earn the repair cost.
-If it's a marauding carload of older teenagers, though, arrest might be the best thing for them!
+If it's a 10-year old, yes, it's just misguided play.
+If it's a teenager, his parents should probably make him earn a good part of the repair cost.
+If it's a marauding carload of older teenagers, though, arrest might be the best thing that could happen to them!

-In my town this spring it started with egg-throwing, but grew to windshield smashing & fender denting as the kids kept needing a bigger thrill.
-When it got to being a dozen cars damaged each time at $1-$2,000 each, 4 police officers spent their shift undercover for a week before the kids were caught.
-Now these kids' lives really and truly are wrecked.
+Consider: In my town this spring it started with egg-throwing for a few nights, but gradually grew to mailbox smashing, then windshield smashing & fender denting as the kids kept needing a bigger thrill.
+When it got to being a dozen cars damaged each time at $1-$2,000 each, four police officers had to spend their shift undercover for a week before the kids were caught.
+Now these kids' really and truly are screwed.

-Had they been arrested & charged at the egg-throwing stage they'd have received a few hours of community service and sealed records; but now, having done hundreds of thousands of dollars damage with baseball bats and crowbars, "the best years of their lives" will be spent in the hell called a reformatory.
+Had they been lucky enough to be arrested & charged while at the egg-throwing stage, they'd have received a few hours of community service and sealed records; but now, having spent weeks doing hundreds of thousands of dollars damage with baseball bats, "the best years of their lives" will be spent in the hell-hole called a reformatory.

 Pine Beach, New Jersey